FIameCaster/tsx-vanilla/readme.md

 }
 ```

-and import this
+and import this.

 ```js
 import * as React from "tsx-vanilla"
 ```

-You can also use something like Babel
+You can also use something like Babel.

 ## Usage